Contributing to Zulip¶

 - Install the development environment, getting help in #development help if you run into any troubles.

 - Read the Zulip guide to Git and do the Git tutorial (coming soon) if you are unfamiliar with Git, getting help in #git help if you run into any troubles.
+Be sure to check out the extremely useful Zulip-specific tools page.

 - Sign the Dropbox Contributor License Agreement.